Orders, decorations, and medals of Croatia: Velered - Red - Spomenica

 Orders and decorations are for merit in establishing, maintaining and promoting an autonomous, independent and sovereign Republic of Croatia, merit in the realization of the Croatian nation-building idea and the development and construction of the Republic of Croatia, and for exceptional courage and heroism in war, in immediate war danger or in special peacetime circumstances.

-Državna nagrada

-Croatia also awards the Croatian State Award (Državna nagrada) each year to Croatian citizens who have excelled in a specific field.

 Medalja

 In addition to the orders and decorations above, Croatia has also established various medals for long service, etc., as well as a series of commemorative medals for the military campaigns in 1995.
 Among these are: